harryxu/dserver/data/puppet/modules/apache/README.md

 #####`vhost_dir`

 Changes the location of the configuration directory your virtual host configuration files are placed in.
-Defaults to 'etc/httpd/conf.d' on RedHat, '/etc/apache2/sites-available' on Debian, and '/usr/local/etc/apache22/Vhosts' on FreeBSD.
+Defaults to 'etc/httpd/conf.d' on RedHat, '/etc/apache2/sites-available' on Debian, '/usr/local/etc/apache22/Vhosts' on FreeBSD, and '/etc/apache2/vhosts.d' on Gentoo.

+#####`user`

+Changes the user that Apache will answer requests as.
+The parent process will continue to be run as root, but resource accesses by child processes will be done under this user.
+By default, puppet will attept to manage this user as a resource under `::apache`.
+If this is not what you want, set [`manage_user`](#manage_user) to 'false'.
+Defaults to the OS-specific default user for apache, as detected in `::apache::params`.

 #####`apache_name`